peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 This operation is crazy slow (about 10 minutes), mostly because Google decided to delete the package files one-by-one, instead of in bulk.
 Keeping packages would most likely mean upgrading them, which takes same crazy amount of time.

-If you want the life of this VM to be snappy, the alternative is to put these packages on hold:
+If you don't want to wait now, put these packages on hold, and get back uninstalling later:

 ```bash
 apt-mark hold google-cloud-cli google-cloud-cli-anthoscli google-guest-agent google-osconfig-agent